Alerts - Administrator Guide - Cortex XDR - Cortex - Security Operations

 TARGET FILE SHA256

-The SHA256 hash value of an external DLL file that triggered the alert.
+SHA256 hash value of an external DLL file that triggered the alert.

 TARGET PROCESS CMD

-The command line of the process whose creation triggered the alert.
+Command line of the process whose creation triggered the alert.

 TARGET PROCESS NAME

-The name of the process whose creation triggered the alert.
+Name of the process whose creation triggered the alert.

 TARGET PROCESS SHA256

-The SHA256 value of the process whose creation triggered the alert.
+SHA256 value of the process whose creation triggered the alert.

 TIMESTAMP

-The date and time when the alert was triggered.
+Date and time when the alert was triggered.

-Right-click to Show rows 30 days prior or 30 days after the selected timestamp field value.
+Right-click to show rows 30 days prior or 30 days after the selected timestamp field value.

 URL

-The URL destination address of the domain triggering the firewall alert.
+URL destination address of the domain triggering the firewall alert.

 USER NAME

-The name of the user that initiated the behavior that triggered the alert.
+Name of the user that initiated the behavior that triggered the alert.
 If the user is a domain user account, this field also identifies the domain.

 Any alert triggered based on network, authentication, or login events, displays the User Name in the follow standardized format in the Alerts and Incidents pages.